-- (3) The pavement classification number (PCN) reported shall indicate that an aircraft with an aircraft classification number (ACN) equal to or less than the reported PCN can operate on the pavement subject to any limitation on the tire pressure, or aircraft all-up mass for specified aircraft type(s). - Note.
-Different PCNs may be reported if the strength of the pavement is subject to significant seasonal variation. - (4) The ACN of an aircraft shall be determined in accordance with the standard procedures associated with the ACN-PCN method. - Note.
-The standard procedures for determining the ACN of an aircraft are given in the Aerodrome Design Manual (Doc 9157), Part 3.
-For convenience several aircraft types currently in use have been evaluated on rigid and flexible pavements founded on the four subgrade categories in 14.2.6(6)b) below and the results tabulated in that manual. - (5) For the purposes of determining the ACN, the behavior of a pavement shall be classified as equivalent to a rigid or flexible construction. - (6) Information on pavement type for ACN-PCN determination, subgrade strength category, maximum allowable tire pressure category and evaluation method shall be reported using the following codes: - a) Pavement type for ACN-PCN determination: Code Rigid pavement R F Flexible pavement Note.
-If the actual construction is composite or non-standard, include a note to that effect (see example 2 below). b) Subgrade strength category: Code High strength: characterized by K = 150 MN/m3 and representing all K values above A 120 MN/m3 for rigid pavements, and by CBR = 15 and representing all CBR values above 13 for flexible pavements.
-Medium strength: characterized by K = 80 MN/m3 and representing a range in K of 60 to B 120 MN/m3 for rigid pavements, and by CBR = 10 and representing a range in CBR of 8 to 13 for flexible pavements.
-Low strength: characterized by K = 40 MN/m3 and representing a range in K of 25 to C 60 MN/m3 for rigid payements, and by CBR = 6 and representing a range in CBR of 4 to 8 for flexible pavements.
-Ultra low strength: characterized by K = 20 MN/m3 and representing all K values below D 25 MN/m3 for rigid pavements, and by CBR = 3 and representing all CBR values below 4 for flexible pavements.
+- (3) The PCR reported shall indicate that aircraft with an aircraft classification rating (ACR) equal to or less than the reported PCR may operate on the pavement subject to any limitation on the tire pressure or aircraft all-up mass for specified aircraft type(s). - Note.
+Different PCRs may be reported if the strength of the pavement is subject to significant seasonal variation. - (4) The ACR of an aircraft shall be determined in accordance with the standard procedures associated with the ACR-PCR method. - Note.- The standard procedures for determining the ACR of an aircraft are given in the Aerodrome Design Manual (Doc 9157), Part 3.
+For convenience, dedicated software is available on the ICAO website for computing any aircraft ACR at any mass on rigid and flexible pavements for the four standard subgrade strength categories detailed in 2.6.6 b) below. - (5) For the purposes of determining the ACR, the behaviour of a pavement shall be classified as equivalent to a rigid or flexible construction. - (6) Information on pavement type for ACR-PCR determination, subgrade strength category, maximum allowable tire pressure category and evaluation method shall be reported using the following codes: - a) Pavement type for ACR-PCR determination: